Oracle Java Licensing and Audit FAQ Guide

 Sticking to an old Java version that was obtained under a free license (and never updating it) can technically avoid the need for a new license, but it comes with significant caveats and risks:

-- Legal Perspective: Oracle’s FAQ says you may continue to use releases you downloaded under the terms you originally got them.
-So, if you downloaded Java 8 update 202 under BCL before 2019, you can keep using that exact build under BCL with no subscription.
+- Legal Perspective: Oracle’s FAQ states that you may continue to use releases you downloaded under the terms you originally received them.
+Therefore, if you downloaded Java 8 Update 202 under BCL before 2019, you can continue using that exact build under BCL without a subscription.
 You’re not violating a license if you don’t apply patches under a different license.

 - No Security Updates: The downside is that you won’t get any security fixes or improvements.
 Running an unpatched Java from 2018/2019 indefinitely is dangerous.
 Critical vulnerabilities in Java (or the JVM) discovered after that release will remain unpatched, exposing your systems to potential exploits.
-This is a major risk to weigh against the cost of a subscription.
+This is a significant risk to consider alongside the cost of a subscription.
 Oracle explicitly warns that older versions “are not updated with the latest security patches and are not recommended for use in production”.

-- Audit Risk: While using an old version might keep you technically legal, Oracle might still scrutinize it during an audit.
+- Audit Risk: Although using an old version may keep you technically compliant, Oracle may still scrutinize it during an audit.
 They could question if you truly never updated.
 You’d be out of compliance if they find evidence that someone applied a later patch or a system auto-updated to a later version.

-- Operational Risk: Beyond security, there’s also compatibility.
-If your OS updates or other environment changes occur, that old Java might break or cause issues, and you have no support.
+- Operational Risk: Beyond security, there’s also the issue of compatibility.
+If your OS updates or other environmental changes occur, the old Java might break or cause issues, and you will have no support.
 For business-critical systems, this is generally not tenable in the long term.

 - Alternate Strategy: Some companies did this as a stopgap in 2019—they froze on Java 8u202 to buy time.
 But in the longer term, most either moved to OpenJDK builds for continued free updates or purchased subscriptions.